 Do KrisFlyer miles expire?

-Unlike some frequent flyer programs, Singapore Airlines' KrisFlyer miles adopt a fixed expiry.
-Normally, this is 36 months from the month in which each individual mile was earned.
+Unlike some frequent flyer programs, Singapore Airlines’ KrisFlyer miles have a fixed expiry, which is normally 36 months from the month each individual mile was earned.

 Of course, when you spend miles from your KrisFlyer account, KrisFlyer discharges your oldest miles first.
 This means you can’t accidentally spend miles you earned just one month ago, when you have miles earned 35 months ago about to expire.